 Our physicians lead multiple clinical trials for gynecologic cancer, including phase I, II, and III along with trials in prevention and survivorship.
 This allows patients to have access to some of the most cutting edge treatments and to participate in advancing our knowledge of how to best prevent and treat gynecologic cancers.

 We have one of the most active cancer immunology and tumor vaccine groups in the country and are actively researching and developing therapies that use a patient’s own immune system to help fight off cancers.

 Dr. Swisher is a UW associate professor of obstetrics and gynecology and an adjunct associate professor of medical genetics.
-She is the medical director of the Breast and Ovarian Cancer Prevention Program at the Seattle Cancer Care Alliance.
+She is the medical director of the Breast and Ovarian Cancer Prevention Program.
 Dr. Swisher's clinical interests include gynecologic cancer, cancer prevention, cancer genetics, novel therapeutics and minimal invasive surgery.
 She has a research and clinical focus on the genetics and prevention of gynecologic cancers.